Traditional Homemade Spanakopita (Easy From Scratch Greek Spinach Pie)

 Although it may seem like a lot of work and many steps - it’s actually quite easy to make homemade spanakopita from scratch.
 And it comes together pretty quickly.
 Here are the basic steps:

-• make dough and knead 5-7 minutes then let rest for 30 min (make ahead instructions below)
+1. MAKE DOUGH: Combine dough ingredients stir until you get a shaggy dough then knead dough until it comes together, approx 5-7 minutes then let rest for at least 30-60 min (make ahead instructions below)

-• roll dough balls into 5 inch circles then layer them into two stacks brushing each layer with olive oil/butter mixture (one stack with 5 layers of discs for the base of the spanakopita and the other with the remaining 3 for the top of it) then chill while you grease your baking pan and stir in the remaining filling ingredients to spinach mixture
+4. ROLL OUT DOUGH BALLS & STACK: roll out dough balls into 5 inch circles then layer them into two stacks brushing each layer with olive oil/butter mixture (one stack with 5 layers for the base of the spanakopita and the other with the remaining 3 for the top of it) then chill while you grease your baking pan and stir in the remaining filling ingredients to spinach mixture

 Traditional Homemade Spanakopita